Undergraduate Research, Innovation, Scholarship & Creativity (URISC)

 Research Compliance Requirements (if applicable)

 If the proposal would involve active engagement of activities requiring compliance oversight, it is the responsibility of the student and Faculty Project Advisor to obtain approval from the appropriate compliance committee(s) prior to the initiation of the research project.
-Please allow sufficient time for the review and approval process which could take up to ten weeks.
+Allow sufficient time for the review and approval process which could take up to ten weeks.

 - Human Subjects: OSU Institutional Review Board (IRB)